iron-fish/website/blog/2022-05-03-ambassadors-program.md

 ## How do I apply?

-* We will post the application in the #announcements channel on Discord.
+* We will post the application in the [#announcements][discord] channel on Discord.
 * Application questions:
   * Share a public link to a ONE PAGE max document that contains links to your previous contributions to the Iron Fish community, such as: original blog posts, Twitter threads, and questions raised or answered in the Discord.
   * Why do you want to be an Iron Fish Ambassador?
 [3-5 sentences max]
   * What do you want to do for the ecosystem?
 [3-5 sentences max]
-* Add your graffiti (case sensitive), email address, and Discord name (don’t forget your number #).
-Only one submission per person. **note, multiple entries will be banned from any future admissions to the program.
+* Make sure to add your graffiti (case sensitive), email address, and Discord name and number.
+Only one submission per person. **Note**: multiple entries will be banned from any future admissions to the program.

 ## How will Ambassadors be selected?